 You can request that we email the form instead of posting it to you.
 You need a printer to print the form as it requires signatures.
 If you prefer the form to be sent to you by email, please contact us.

 We send the Certificate of entitlement form because those living abroad are not included on the National Fraud Initiative (NFI) database in the UK.
 The Cabinet Office is responsible for the NFI and we must follow it.
-The NFI is an exercise that matches electronic data between public and private sector bodies.
+The NFI is an exercise that matches electronic data between public sector and private sector bodies.
 It prevents and detects fraud.
 For further information visit the National Fraud Initiative website.

 What you need to do